G4l43r/lpthw-cn/advice.rst

 Finally, I will say that learning to create software changes you and makes you different.
 Not better or worse, just different.
 You may find that people treat you harshly because you can create software, maybe using words like "nerd".
-Maybe you'll find that because you can dissect their logic that they hate arguing with you.
+Maybe you will find that because you can dissect their logic that they hate arguing with you.
 You may even find that simply knowing how a computer works makes you annoying and weird to them.